- Many users reported receiving the Acquiring license error when trying to download or update certain apps from the Microsoft Store.

-- Right-click the Start button and open PowerShell (Admin).
+- Right-click the Start button, and open PowerShell (Admin).

-- In the command line, type (or copy-paste) the following command and press Enter:
+- In the command line, type (or copy-paste) the following command, and press Enter:

-- This will force Windows to reinstall the default apps and restore the changes one of the latest updates has made.
+- This will force Windows to reinstall the default apps, and restore the changes one of the latest updates has made.

 - After it’s done, close PowerShell and restart your PC.

-That should get you out of the halt and the ”Acquiring license…” error.
-On the contrary, if you’re still unable to download any (or certain) app from Windows Store, make sure to check the final step.
+That should get you out of the halt and the Acquiring license error.
+On the contrary, if you’re still unable to download any (or certain) app from Microsoft Store, make sure to check the final step.

-Solution 7 – Reset this PC
+7. Reset this PC

-- Press Windows key + I to open the Settings app.
+- Press the Windows key + I to open the Settings app.